iotaledger/backstage/.github/ISSUE_TEMPLATE/bug-report-for-backstage.md

 ---
-name: Bug report for Chronicle
+name: Bug report for Backstage
 about: Create a report to help us improve
 title: ''
 labels: ''